exakat/exakat-docs/Reference/Rules/Php/StrposWithIntegers.rst

   `strpos() <https://www.php.net/strpos>`_ used to accept integer as second argument, and turn them into their ASCII equivalent.
 This was deprecated in PHP 7.x, and dropped in 8.0.

+It is recommended to use casting to ensure the variable is actually strings, and `strpos() <https://www.php.net/strpos>`_ behaves as expected.

 .. code-block:: php

    <?php